 Later a 3rd S/Y came and also anchored off.
 She was shortly followed by a small motor cruiser with one man and a dog.

 It was very pleasant here.
 I had my ouzo and made pasta with the last of the ragú.
-I ate ½ of it and put the rest in the refrigerator.
+I ate ½ of the pasta and put the rest in the refrigerator.

 I slept well.